fuse-box/fuse-box/docs/introduction/getting-started.md

 });
 ```

 Let's take a look at the first option here - `target`.
-It can be `browser` or `server` you can also set `universal`, however if you want to have platform optimised bundles you should choose either `server` or `browser`.
+It can be `browser`, `server` or `universal`.
+However if you want to have platform optimised bundles you should choose either `server` or `browser`.
 You can control the script target by adding `@` symbol.
 For example: `browser@es5` or `server@esnext`

-FuseBox detects the actual target of files, so when you choose `es5` and a script is using `es6` feature, TypeScript transpiler will transpile it down.
+FuseBox detects the actual target of files, so when you choose `es5` and if a script uses `es6` features, TypeScript transpiler will transpile it down.